PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 - [ ] The sum of all the Product Backlog items completed during the Sprint, excluding the value of the increments of all previous Sprints.
 ___
 #### Question:
 Choose two alternatives among the statements below that are true about an undone Product Backlog item.
 I. Consider the done part of the item in velocity calculation and then create a new item in the Product Backlog for the remaining work.
 II.
 Demonstrate it in the Sprint Review meeting, even if it is not within the terms of acceptance.
 It is important to get feedback.
 III.
 Move it back to the Product Backlog.
 IV.
 Do not include it in the Increment.
 V. It could be added to the Increment if it does not fail in the user acceptance tests.
 - [ ] I and II
 - [ ] I and V
 - [ ] II and III
 - [x] III and IV
 - [ ] IV and V
+___
+#### Question:
+Choose two alternatives among the items below that are appraised as real outputs of a Sprint.
+I. Some Done features that are added to the earlier version of the software
+II.
+A proposal for the following Sprints
+III.
+A part of the software that is available to the end-users
+IV.
+New features that are available for integration
+- [ ] I and II
+- [x] I and III
+- [ ] II and III
+- [ ] II and IV
+- [ ] III and IV
+___
+#### Question:
+Which two statements explain when a Product Backlog item is considered complete?
+(Select the best two answers)
+- [ ] When the customer approves its completeness
+- [x] When no work is left based on the Definition of Done
+- [ ] When user acceptance tests are passed
+- [x] When it's usable.

 </details>

 ### Commitment: Definition of Done